Alabama Medicaid Long Term Care Programs, Benefits & Eligibility Requirements

 Summary

 Medicaid’s rules, benefits and even its name can all vary by state.
-This article focuses on Alabama Medicaid Long Term Care for seniors, which is run by the Alabama Medicaid Agency and will help pay for care in a nursing home, a recipient’s home and other settings through one of three programs – Nursing Home Medicaid, HCBS Waivers or ABD Medicaid.
-These programs are different from regular Medicaid, which is for financially limited people of all ages.
+This article focuses on Alabama Medicaid Long Term Care for seniors, which is run by the Alabama Medicaid Agency and will help pay for care in nursing homes, recipients’ homes and adult foster care homes through one of three programs – Nursing Home Medicaid, HCBS Waivers or ABD Medicaid.
+These programs are different from the regular Medicaid that is for financially limited people of all ages.

 Alabama Medicaid Long Term Care Programs